jfm-data/jfm-data.github.io/_posts/2021-05-23-Book-of-Bitcoin.md

 - You have the sacred text: the Satoshi white paper
 - The idolatry: BTC/USD
 - The sacraments: Laser eyes on avi; diamond hands,
-- The parables :the betrayal of ~~Judas~~ Elon
+- The parables: The betrayal of ~~Judas~~ Elon
--  holy days of observance: Bitcoin Pizza Day
+-  Holy days of observance: Bitcoin Pizza Day
--  The preaching clergy spreading the gospel: Saylor, Pomp, Wood, to name a few
+-  The preaching clergy spreading the gospel: Saylor, Pomp, Wood, to name a few.

 These high priests evangelize to the unconverted how a devout commitment to Bitcoin is the only true salvation from the evils of "The Fed".
 They are the torchbearers who shed light on how a asserted digital gold is superior to real gold (or anyother store of value) due to its ~~artificial~~ divine scarcity.